Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 Neither can a woman be a deacon, as "A deacon must be the husband of but one wife" 1 Tim.
 3:12.

 There simply isn't a verse in the Bible which allows a woman to have authority over spiritually mature men.
 The only conceivable possibility is in a situation where there is no man willing or capable of doing the job.
 Man's position as head of the household further emphasises that women are to be submitted to the authority of man.
 Eph.
-5:22 says "Wives, submit to your husbands as to the Lord.
-For the husband is the head of the wife as Christ is the head of the church".
+5:22-24 say "Wives, submit to your husbands as to the Lord.
+For the husband is the head of the wife as Christ is the head of the church.
+Now as the church submits to Christ, so also wives should submit to their husbands in everything."

 The authority of man is also evident before the fall: